All Episodes

 In fact, the majority of them.

-So just tell us a little bit about who Wendy B is and and why she decided to take this route.
+So just tell us a little bit about who Wendy B is and why she decided to take this route.

 So Cindy B is a venture capitalist who claims to have invested in, you know, more than a dozen unicorn companies.

-Um, when she entered into the surrogacy agreement, she told me she had an eight-figure net worth.
+When she entered into the surrogacy agreement, she told me she had an eight-figure net worth.

-Um, and she told me and she put on her, you know, her agency profile that surrogates would see that she was pursuing surrogacy because she was older.
+And she told me and she put on her, you know, her agency profile that surrogates would see that she was pursuing surrogacy because she was older.

-She was 43 at the time, and because she was taking a medication for PTSD.
+She was 43 at the time and because she was taking a medication for PTSD.

-Um, and then on Facebook, she had also written that she had been preparing to use a surrogate since she froze her eggs almost a decade earlier.
+And then on Facebook, she had also written that she had been preparing to use a surrogate since she froze her eggs almost a decade earlier.

-Um, and so, you know, I think in a lot of cases of surrogacy, there's often complicated reasons why people are doing it, right?
+And so, you know, I think in a lot of cases of surrogacy, there's often complicated reasons why people are doing it, right?

 And then, you know, various, various reasons, right?